How PARTs assemble into wholes: Learning the relative composition of images: Related Work

-However, generative-based masked prediction presents challenges, such as longer training times and the increased complexity of the reconstruction task~\cite{mp3}.
-To address these issues, alternative models have emerged that focus on predicting the \emph{absolute} position of the masked patches instead of content reconstruction~\cite{mp3,droppos}.
-For example, in MP3~\cite{mp3} a random set of patches is masked with all the position embeddings, while in DropPos~\cite{droppos}, the position embeddings of a random portion of the image are masked.
-In both methods, the pretext task is predicting the exact position of each patch, effectively solving the puzzle of determining where each patch originated from.
-This concept originates from earlier works~\cite{doersch2015unsupervised, contextprediction2, jigsaw, jigsaw++}.
-DILEMMA~\cite{sepehr} enforces the prediction of positions for artificially misplaced patches, while Caron et al.~\cite{loca} focuses on absolute position prediction for a random image portion, using the input image as a reference.
+However, generative-based masked prediction presents challenges, such as longer training times and increased complexity of the reconstruction task~\cite{mp3}.
+To address these issues, alternative models focus on predicting the \emph{absolute} position of the masked patches instead of pixel reconstruction~\cite{mp3,droppos}.
 In MP3~\cite{mp3}, the corresponding keys to a random set of patches are masked out, whereas, in DropPos~\cite{droppos}, the position embeddings of a random portion of the image are masked out.
 The pretext task in both methods is predicting the exact position of each patch, requiring it to solve the puzzle of determining where each patch originated from.
 The idea behind these methods originates from works of Doersch et al. and Mundhenk et al.~\cite{doersch2015unsupervised, contextprediction2} and later on the Jigsaw works~\cite{jigsaw, jigsaw++}, where masking is performed by making a puzzle from a part of the image and pretraining a CNN to solve the jigsaw puzzle by predicting the absolute position of each piece.
 DILEMMA~\cite{sepehr} enforces predicting the position of patches that have been artificially misplaced.
 In Caron et al.~\cite{loca}, the pretext task is the absolute position prediction of a random portion of the image given the input image as a reference.
 Self-supervised learning has demonstrated significant success across various domains and applications.
 After the introduction of Vision Transformers (ViT)~\cite{vit} in 2021, ViTs were quickly adopted for self-supervised learning through methods like BEiT~\cite{beit}, MAE~\cite{mae}, and DINO~\cite{dino}, sparking considerable interest in leveraging these architectures for large-scale unlabeled data in self-supervised learning.
 While vision transformers often exhibit insensitivity to the order of input tokens~\cite{chenempirical, naseer2021intriguing,mp3,droppos}, suggesting that they tend to model relationships between unordered tokens, the aforementioned models focus explicitly on absolute grid-based position prediction.
-In contrast, PART is trained on predicting off-grid \emph{relative} translations between random input patches.
+In contrast, PART is trained on predicting off-grid \emph{relative} translations between random input patches. \paragraph{Relative self-supervised learning} The notion of relative information has been applied in self-supervised learning across various tasks and domains.
+In graph representation learning, Peng et al.~\cite{graph} proposed predicting the local relative contextual position of one node to another.
+For single-image depth estimation, Jiang et al.~\cite{video} introduced a method for estimating relative depth using motion from video sequences.
+In the domain of object detection, LIO~\cite{od} proposed a self-supervised spatial context learning module that captures the internal structure of objects by predicting the relative positions within the object’s extent.
+LIO localizes the main object in an image and learns the relative positions of other context points with respect to that main object.
+It operates by defining one main object as a reference, with other points or pixels learning their relative positions to this reference point.
+Similarly, HASSOD \cite{cao2023hassod} identifies objects in an image through clustering and progressively refines object understanding hierarchically by discovering object parts.
+Both approaches are tailored to object-centric tasks.
+In contrast, PART is applicable to both object-centric and object-agnostic data, such as EEG, since it learns relative information by considering any pair of patches as reference and target, allowing it to model relationships between any two patches.